+First-year students

+- Have you registered for Language Courses? - Have you registered for Academic Literacy? - Have you registered for Liberal Arts Courses? - Have you registered for 2 Project-based Courses (Collaborative Projects)? - Have you registered for 5 Introductory Courses? - □ If you have registered for 2 or more intensive courses, have you made sure the times do not conflict? - Have you exceeded the upper course limit of 50 credits? (with the exception of teaching courses).

+Second-year students

+- Have you registered for Language Courses? - Have you registered for Introductory Courses you were not able to complete in your first year? - Have you registered for 2 or more Project-based Courses (Community Linkage Projects)? - □ Have you registered for Survey Courses? - □ If you have registered for 2 or more intensive courses, have you made sure the times do not conflict? - Have you exceeded the upper course limit of 50 credits? (with the exception of Teaching Courses).
+However, if you have obtained 30 credits or more in the previous academic year, and if your GPA is 3.0 or above, you may exceed the 50 credits or more rule and register for up to 54 credits (although designated procedures are necessary).

+Third-year students

-First-y vear students Have you registered for Language Courses?
-Have you registered for Academic Literacy?
-Have you registered for Liberal Arts Courses?
-Have you registered for 2 Project-based Courses (Collaborative Projects)?
-Have you registered for 5 Introductory Courses?
-If you have registered for 2 or more intensive courses, have you made sure the times do not conflict?
-Have you exceeded the upper course limit of 50 credits?
-You cannot take courses exceeding 50 credits (with the exception of teaching courses).
-Secor nd-year students Have you registered for Language Courses?
-Have you registered for Introductory Courses you were not able to complete in your first year?
-Have you registered for 2 or more Project-based Courses (Community Linkage Projects)?
-Have you registered for Survey Courses?
-If you have registered for 2 or more intensive courses, have you made sure the times do not conflict?
-Have you exceeded the upper course limit of 50 credits?
-You cannot take courses exceeding 50 credits (with the exception of Teaching Courses).
-Third- year students Have you registered for Language Courses?
-Have you registered for Survey Courses you were not able to complete in your second year?
-Have you registered for Major Courses?
-Have you registered for Seminar Courses?
-If you wish to get a teaching certificate, have you registered for enough credits for teaching practice?
-If you have registered for 2 or more intensive courses, have you made sure the times do not conflict?
-Have you exceeded the upper course limit of 50 credits?
-You cannot take courses exceeding 50 credits (with the exception of Teaching Courses).
+- Have you registered for Language Courses? - Have you registered for Survey Courses you were not able to complete in your second year? - Have you registered for Major Courses? - Have you registered for Seminar Courses? - □ If you wish to get a teaching certificate, have you registered for enough credits for teaching practice? - □ If you have registered for 2 or more intensive courses, have you made sure the times do not conflict? - Have you exceeded the upper course limit of 50 credits? (with the exception of Teaching Courses).
+However, if you have obtained 30 credits or more in the previous academic year, and if your GPA is 3.0 or above, you may exceed the 50 credits or more rule and register for up to 54 credits (although designated procedures are necessary).

+□ In order to take Research Seminar Courses in the fourth year, students must have met the following conditions by the end of the third year.
+Are you studying in a way that means you will meet these conditions?
+1. You have gained 90 credits or more by the end of the third year.
+2. You have gained one credit for Academic Literacy.
+3. You have gained four credits for Collaborative Projects and four credits or more for Community Linkage Projects (for details see p.
+25 of the Japanese Course Information and p.
+30 of the English Course Information).

+Fourth-year students

-Fourtl n-year students Have you registered for 2 credits of Research Seminar Courses for both spring and fall quarters, and 8 credits of your Graduation Project?
-Research Seminar Courses and Graduation Project must be registered separately.
-If you have registered for 2 or more intensive courses, have you made sure the times do not conflict?
-Have you exceeded the upper course limit of 50 credits?
-You cannot take courses exceeding 50 credits (with the exception of Teaching Courses).
-Have you registered for courses for necessary credits to graduate?
+- □ Have you registered for 2 credits of Research Seminar Courses for both spring and fall quarters, and 8 credits of your Graduation Project?
+Research Seminar Courses and Graduation Project must be registered separately. - □ If you have registered for 2 or more intensive courses, have you made sure the times do not conflict? - □ Have you exceeded the upper course limit of 50 credits? (with the exception of Teaching Courses).
+However, if you have obtained 30 credits or more in the previous academic year, and if your GPA is 3.0 or above, you may exceed the 50 credits or more rule and register for up to 54 credits (although designated procedures are necessary). - □ Have you registered for courses for necessary credits to graduate?
 Make sure that you have all the credits required for each category and that you meet the requirement for graduation of 125 credits.
 (For the number of credits required to graduate, see Section 1, IV.
 "Course Guide.")